NewsAppsUMD/bot-dherbers/README.md

 Learning today, seriously only edit the urls.yaml file with urlwatch --edit in the terminal, because opening the file and attempting to save it elsewhere confuses the urlwatch system.
 Added tester with NOVA Mag, test, test

+The only reliable way to edit the jobs: urlwatch --edit export EDITOR=/bin/nano

 My urls.yaml might be here:
 home/codespace/.config/urlwatch/urls.yaml